aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 The following example demonstrates how to use [Performance Schema](https://dev.mysql.com/doc/refman/5.7/en/performance-schema.html) statement events and stage events to retrieve data comparable to profiling information provided by SHOW PROFILES and SHOW PROFILE statement.

+!!! tip "performance_schema exercise"
-hint: You can learn more about how to performance schema at the bottom of this exercise.
+  You can learn more about how to performance schema at the bottom of this exercise.

 Ensure that **statement** and **stage instrumentation** is enabled by updating the **setup_instruments** table.
 Some instruments may already be enabled by default.